 A project manager oversees that the project is conducted successfully from the planning to the completion stage without any problems.
 This includes making sure that the project scope is according to the requirements of the stakeholders.
 Also, the project delivered is within the estimated time and does not exceed the budget.

 However, if the project scope is not defined clearly, there is a chance of project failure.
-Project managers are aware of scope creep and its adverse effects on the end results.
+Project managers know scope creep and its adverse effects on the end results.
 Thus, having a well-defined project scope statement will ensure that any changes in the project scope are documented (Scope Management Plan) properly.

-The project scope statement is an essential element of a project as it defines the scope of the project along with the results the project will provide, and the constraints associated with the project.
+The project scope statement is an essential element of a project as it defines the project’s scope, the results the project will provide, and the constraints associated with the project.
 It is prepared by the project manager and acts as the primary guideline for the project management team and the stakeholders.

 Jump ahead to

 A project scope statement is a written confirmation of the project’s scope, including the project objectives, assumptions, constraints, and deliverables.
 It is usually prepared by the project manager and includes a list of the stakeholders involved in the project.
 The scope statement is agreed upon by both the people who requested the project and the project team who will deliver the project before beginning the project.

 The project scope statement should not be confused with the Scope of Work (SOW).
 The scope of work is an agreement between the consultant and the client that details the project itself.
 This does not describe the plan of action that the project team needs to follow.
 The project scope statement does it by detailing and mapping out the project plan results and the project.